cloudedbats/ansible-playbooks/README.md

 Go to the directory where the playbook is located.
 Then execute the Ansible playbook on all connected computers that are described in the inventory list.

+    # Activate the virtual environment venv, if not already done.
+    cd ansible-playbooks
+    source venv/bin/activate

+    # Go to the wurb 2020 directory.
     cd raspberrypi_wurb_2020

+    # Copy the inventor file and edit it (optional).
+    sudo cp inventory.yaml /etc/ansible/hosts
+    sudo nano /etc/ansible/hosts

-    # Use this if the inventory list is copied to /etc/ansible/hosts:
+    # Use this if the inventory list is copied
+    # to /etc/ansible/hosts and edited there.
     ansible-playbook -v playbook.yaml

-    # Use this if the template inventory list is modified:
+    # Use this if the inventory.yaml file is modified instead.
     ansible-playbook -i inventory.yaml -v playbook.yaml

 Some other useful Ansible commands